season-lab/SymFusion/_sources/microbenchmarks.md.txt

 ```
 docker run -ti --rm ercoppa/symfusion
 ```
 If you are not running the docker container, you may have to fix a few paths in the `Makefile`s that we will use.

+Each microbenchmark is a different C program composed by `main.c` (internal code) and `lib.c` (external code).
+Look at `main.c` to get an idea of what the microbenchmark is doing.

 ## 01 - CPU Intensive Loop